PhotolensAI/Photolens/backend/README.md

 ### Enviorment
 You have to have a `.env` in backend/ that will include:
  - Api keys for OpenAI, Replicate, HuggingFace
- - Api key, private key, private key id
+ - Firebase database api key, private key, private key id

 Also, you have to modify the `firebase_sdk_secret.json` to access to your own database